ssciwr/BioStructureHub/docs/tutorials.md

 Run the MSA prediction by executing the next cell:

-    ! bash {ALPHAFOLD_RUN_PATH}
+    os.system(f'bash {ALPHAFOLD_RUN_PATH}')

-This may take a few minutes, but eventually, you should see...
+This will take about 5-10 minutes, but eventually, you should see...

 ![Screenshot](images/tutorial/bwVisu_Afold_MSA_done.png){: style="height:53px;width:379px"}